How to Install Kaunta on Your Synology NAS

 Scroll down on the page until you see a button namedĀ Deploy the stack.
 Click on it.
 Follow the instructions in the image below.
 The installation process can take up to a few minutes.
 It will depend on your Internet speed connection.

-Kaunta Synology NAS Set up 8
+Kaunta Synology NAS Set up 8 new 2026

 • STEP 14